HRNGR/DevOps/hands-on/Jenkins/jenkins-02-triggers/README.md

 - Check `Branch Specifier`.
 It must be same branch name with your `jenkins-first-webhook-project` Github repository.
 If your repository's default branch name is "main", then change "master" to "main".

-- Go to `Build` section and choose "Execute Shell Command" step from `Add build step` dropdown menu.
+- Go to `Build` section and choose `Execute Shell Command` step from `Add build step` dropdown menu.

 - Write down `python hello-world.py` to execute shell command, in textarea shown.